"The statues are our sentinels: blind but ever watchful...those who deface or destroy them will know our wrath, unfettered and raw."

 - In Wedge's Gamble, a Star Wars Expanded Universe novel by Michael Stackpole, the Rogues discover that the Empire has been using this idea for propaganda: they have been claiming the Death Star at Endor was, in fact, a mining station that the Rebellion had commandeered and were going to turn on populated worlds.
 It proves to be an intriguing bit of foreshadowing, when later in the book Wedge and a couple of his teammates take over a skyscraper-sized construction droid and start ripping stuff up.
 And that's the distraction.

-- More fittingly to the trope, after the crap hits the fan admiral Daala comes in with her Star Destroyers to try and stop our heroes as they're running away in the Sun Crusher.
+- After the crap hits the fan admiral Daala comes in with her Star Destroyers to try and stop our heroes as they're running away in the Sun Crusher.
 The physically indestructible Sun Crusher.
 The ships open fire, but Han rams the stolen ship straight through a Star Destroyer's bridge, crippling the ship and sending it out of control into a black hole.
 Surprise!

 - Also in the Star Wars universe, the Oswaft, a species of giant manta rays who just want to be left alone are attacked by the Imperials.
 Lando Calrissian helps them develop ways to drive them off, including "screaming" (which creates a massive electromagnetic pulse-style effect) and producing duplicates.